The Drive to Hội An

 “Yes, many,” she replied.

-While my mind drifted, Rosie slouched into the chair next to me and shivered.
-“Well, that was fucking painful.”
+While I was thinking about helicopters, bombs, and underground hospitals, Rosie slouched into the chair next to me and shivered.

 “Squat toilet?”
-I asked.

-“Yep,” she said, “and they're even worse when you're cold.”
+“Yep, and they're even worse when you're this fucking cold.”

 The woman smiled.
 “I am happy to hear you like my country, and I hope you stay here to teach for many years.”